evelinamorim/SRL-English/README.md

+This a slightly different repository that fixed some compatibilities issues to work with the code of the https://github.com/veronica320/Zeroshot-Event-Extraction.

+The main problem is that the Zeroshot code needs the sent_id and doc_id, therefore I added it to the output of the SRL.

+One unfixed issue is the difference of tokenization between the SRL and Zero.
+Double quotes and dash are splitted in one model, and the another framework mantains the these characters together.

 # Semantic Role Labeling (SRL)

 This repository contains all files created to perform the BERT-based nominal SRL, both using the Nombank dataset and the Ontonotes dataset.
 It also includes a BERT-based predicate identifier based on the Nombank, STREUSLE, and Bolt datasets.
 The design of the models in this repository are based on a BERT + linear layer model used in ['Simple BERT Models for Relation Extraction and Semantic Role Labeling'](https://arxiv.org/pdf/1904.05255.pdf).